 (b) each entry is retained during the employment of the employee and for not less than 7 years thereafter.

-Penalty: $5 000.
+(3) A contravention of subsection (2) is not an offence but that subsection is a civil penalty provision for the purposes of the Industrial Relations Act 1979 section 83E.

+(4) Subsection (3) extends to a contravention that occurred within the period of 12 months ending on the coming into operation of the Labour Relations Legislation Amendment Act 2006 Part 7 Division 2 unless the employer was charged with an offence in respect of that contravention.

 [Section 26 inserted by No. 79 of 1995 s.
-54.]
+54; amended by No. 36 of 2006 s.
+60.]

 26A.
 Access to records kept by employer